Fire breaks out in forest near Modi Mill in Delhi's Okhla, causes traffic snarls | Science-Environment

 - India

-A major fire broke out in the forest area near Modi Mill in Okhla in southeast Delhi on Saturday evening, fire officials said.
+A major fire broke out in the forest area near Modi Mill in Okhla here on Saturday evening, fire officials said.

-At least seven fire engines have been pressed to douse the blaze, they added.

-According to officials of Delhi Fire Service (DFS), a call was received at 4.52 pm about the fire in the forest area near Modi Mill Flyover.
+According to the Delhi Fire Services (DFS), a call was received at 4.52 pm about the fire in the forest area near the Modi Mill Flyover in southeast Delhi.

-The fire department and local police are engaged in the firefighting operation, they said.
+Upon information, at least seven fire tenders were deployed and the fire department and local police were engaged in the firefighting operation, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)